It wasn't easy being green for the actress who originally played the Wicked Witch

 (SOUNDBITE OF FILM, "THE WIZARD OF OZ")

+ULABY: Margaret Hamilton was a former kindergarten teacher and a newly divorced single mom when she signed up to play the character that engraved her into movie history.
+The part nearly killed her.

 ULABY: Remember when the Wicked Witch first appears in Oz?
 Dorothy's house has dropped upon and flattened her sister.
-She vows revenge for the homicide.
+She vows revenge for the home-icide (ph).

 (SOUNDBITE OF FILM, "THE WIZARD OF OZ")

-MARGARET HAMILTON: (As the Wicked Witch of the West) I'll get you, my pretty.
-And your little dog, too (laughter).
+HAMILTON: (As the Wicked Witch of the West) I'll get you, my pretty, and your little dog, too (cackles).

 ULABY: The witch disappears in a puff of orange smoke, but the fire was all too real.